Josh Bell Player Props: Guardians vs. Mariners

-The Cleveland Guardians and Josh Bell, who went 1-for-4 with an RBI last time in action, take on Marco Gonzales and the Seattle Mariners at Progressive Field, Saturday at 6:10 PM ET.
+Josh Bell -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians against the Seattle Mariners, with George Kirby on the mound, on April 9 at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Mariners.
+He had a hitless showing in his previous game (0-for-3) against the Mariners.

 Josh Bell Game Info & Props vs. the Mariners